Grade Six

 Veil painting technique, landscapes

-The sixth-grade curriculum offers students the opportunity to use their developing understanding of causal relationships and to sharpen skills already developed in previous grades.
-Students learn about the world in relationship to many things such as the Pythagorean theorem, Roman aqueducts, or how to calculate a discount.
-The sixth- grade curriculum is multidisciplinary: in geometry, students learn the Vesica Piscis, the archetypal architectural form of the Middle Ages and Pre-algebra is introduced in the block on the late Middle Ages and Islam.
+The sixth-grade curriculum helps students deepen their understanding of causal relationships and apply skills from earlier grades.
+Students explore topics such as the Pythagorean theorem, Roman aqueducts, and calculating discounts.
+In geometry, they learn the Vesica Piscis, and Pre-algebra is introduced in the block on the late Middle Ages and Islam.

-Business Math is introduced to create a practical context for formulas and other new mathematical concepts, providing a transition to seventh grade algebra.
-Math in sixth grade is taught by a math subject teacher.
-In Geometry, the students transition from the world of free hand form drawing to the use of compass, ruler, and protractor to create basic constructions of area, circumference, radius, diameter, angles, arcs, and chords of a circle.
+Business Math is introduced to prepare for seventh-grade algebra, and math is taught by a subject-specific teacher.
+In Geometry, students move from freehand form drawing to using a compass, ruler, and protractor to create constructions of circles, angles, and arcs.

-The science curriculum includes the following: geology, geocentric astronomy and a formal introduction to physics: acoustics, optics, thermodynamics, magnetism, and electricity.
-The historical focus is the rise and fall of the Roman Empire, the rise of Christianity and Islam and the interaction between the two, and a scan of the global expressions of culture through the Middle Ages.
+The science curriculum covers geology, geocentric astronomy, and an introduction to physics, including acoustics, optics, thermodynamics, magnetism, and electricity.
+History includes the rise and fall of the Roman Empire, the rise of Christianity and Islam, and cultural developments in the Middle Ages.

-Sixth grade students choose to focus on Japanese and begin a more intensive language study.
-In Japanese, students practice writing and reading the hiragana and katakana alphabets.
-Students also choose Strings or Band as their music study for the duration of middle school.
-In Woodwork, students carve a spoon, and in Handwork, the students sew three-dimensional animals developed from their own drawings.
-All students continue a weekly Aikido practice that is held within the J’s large Dojo.
+Students focus on learning Japanese, practicing reading and writing the hiragana and katakana alphabets.
+They also choose either Strings or Band for music.
+In Woodwork, they carve a spoon, and in Handwork, they sew three-dimensional animals from their own drawings.
+All students participate in weekly Aikido practice at the dojo.

 Subject Classes